HVML/PurC/README.md

 Except for the HVML interpreter, PurC also provides many fundamental features for general C programs:

-1. PurC provides the APIs for variant management, here variant is way of HVML program to manage data.
+1. PurC provides the APIs for variant management, here variant is the way of HVML to manage data.
 1. PurC provides the APIs for parsing JSON and extended JSON.
 1. PurC provides the APIs for parsing and evaluting a parameterized eJSON expression.
 1. PurC provides the APIs for parsing an HTML document.
+1. PurC provides the APIs for creating multiple HVML runners.
+1. PurC provides the APIs for parsing an HVML program and schedule to run it.

 You can use these groups of APIs independently according to your needs.